Ashwinkumar26/19EC306-Analog-and-Digital-Communication-Lab/Exp 2 FSK.md

  ![Screenshot 2025-03-27 191610](https://github.com/user-attachments/assets/9dd80e41-10fc-4974-b3a8-88eb245b4e4c)

 ### RESULT
- Thus the generation of ASK was implemented using MATLAB
+ Thus the generation of FSK was implemented using MATLAB